myFMbutler/myFMApiLibrary-for-PHP/README.md

 # Usage

-## Prepare your FileMaker solution
+## Prepare your Claris (Filmaker) solution

-1. Enable the FileMaker Data API option on your FileMaker server admin console.
+1. Enable the (Claris) FileMaker Data API option on your FileMaker server admin console.
-2. Create a specific user in your FileMaker database with the 'fmrest' privilege
+2. Create a specific user in your (Claris) FileMaker database with the 'fmrest' privilege
 3. Define records & layouts access for this user

 ## Use the library